Crypto-APIs/wallet-recovery-tool/README.md

 ## Installing

+#### First Method

+First you need to clone the repository.

-You need to have `npm` package manager installed.
+Then you need to have `npm` package manager installed.

-To install and start the app you need to run these two commands.
+To install and start the application you need to run these two commands.

 ```bash
 npm i -D
 npm run start
 ```

+#### Second Method

+You can also use the application by installing it on your local OS by downloading and running one of the installation files published in the [releases](https://github.com/Crypto-APIs/wallet-recovery-tool/releases) section of this repository.

 ## Usage